oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-evenactions-32.png)

-Then click in the little triangel/arrow of the Source Results **callRestPutNNamespace... ** item.
-Then click in the little triangle/arrow of the **message** item to show the summary result (that variable will be filled automatically after the API REST call).
+Then click in the little triangle/arrow of the Source Results **callRestPutNNamespace... ** item.
+Then click in the little triangle/arrow of the **message** item to show the *summary* result (that variable will be filled automatically after the API REST call).
 Drag and Drop the **summary** result to the first line on the right marked as 1.
 Then click in the **Save** buton to return to the Action Chain editor.

 ![](./images/vbs-app-evenactions-33.gif)